-Watching a loved one succumb to alcohol use disorder is a painful experience.
+Watching a loved one succumb to alcohol use disorder is a painful experience — learning how to help an alcoholic can be a the difference between a life of addiction and sobriety.

 To understand how you can help your alcoholic loved one, you need to educate yourself about the nature of alcohol use disorder.